Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of cacti

 Let $G'$ be the path $(w_1,w_2,\ldots,w_k)$ for some $k \leqslant |V(G)|$ and $w_i\in V(G)$, $1\leqslant i\leqslant k$.
 It is straightforward to construct a $B_0$-EPG representation of $(w_1,w_2,\ldots,w_k)$ as depicted in \autoref{fig:path_in_b0}.
 Moreover this $B_0$-EPG representation of $G'$ can be easily extended to a $B_{0}$-EPG representation of $\bar{G}$ in the following way.
-For any leaf $v$ of $\bar{G}$ consider its neighbor $w_{\ell}$ in $\bar{G}$. $w_{\ell}$ clearly belongs to $G'$.
-Thus there is a path $P_{w_{\ell}}$ on the grid representing $w_{\ell}$ in the $B_{0}$-EPG representation of $G'$.
-Construct a subpath $P_{v}$ of $P_{w_{\ell}}$ on the grid to represent $v$, such that $P_v$ does not intersect any other path constructed so far.
+For any leaf $v$ of $\bar{G}$ consider its neighbor $w_{\ell}$ in $\bar{G}$.
+Since $w_{\ell}$ belongs to $G'$, there is a path $P_{w_{\ell}}$ representing $w_{\ell}$ in the $B_{0}$-EPG representation of $G'$.
+Construct a subpath $P_{v}$ of $P_{w_{\ell}}$ to represent $v$, such that $P_v$ does not intersect any other path constructed so far.
 Obviously this constriction yields a $B_{0}$-EPG representation of $\bar{G}$.
-Following these ideas the algorithm first constructs the path $G'$ in lines \ref{BeginConstr:EPGbarG}-\ref{EndConstr:G'}, then it constructs the $B_0$-EPG representation of $G'$ in lines \ref{BeginConstr:EPGG'}-\ref{EndConstr:EPGG'} and finally it extends the latter to a $B_0$-EPG representation of $\bar{G}$ in lines \ref{BeginExtend:EPGG'}-\ref{EndExtend:EPGbarG}. \end{proof}
+Following these ideas the algorithm first constructs the path $G'$ in lines \ref{BeginConstr:EPGbarG}-\ref{EndConstr:G'}, then it constructs the $B_0$-EPG representation of $G'$ in lines~\ref{BeginConstr:EPGG'}-\ref{EndConstr:EPGG'} and finally it extends the latter to a $B_0$-EPG representation of $\bar{G}$ in lines~\ref{BeginExtend:EPGG'}-\ref{EndExtend:EPGbarG}. \end{proof}

-The following corollary specifies the time complexity of the construction of a $B_0$-EPG representation given in \autoref{alg: b0 cactus} of a cactus in $B_0$.
+A standard analysis of the time complexity of \autoref{alg: b0 cactus} reveals that a $B_0$-EPG representation a cactus of order $n$ belonging to $B_0$ can be constructed in $O(n\log(n))$ time.
+The existence of a faster construction of a $B_0$-EPG representation of such a cactus remains an open problem.

-\begin{corollary} Let $G$ be a cactus with $n$ vertices.
-If a $B_0$-EPG representation of $G$ exists, then it can be constructed in $O(n\log(n))$ time. \end{corollary} \begin{proof} Let $G=(V(G),E(G))$ be an $MC$-free cactus.
-Let $V(G) = \{1, 2, \dots, n\}$ be the set of vertices of $G$.
-We show that \autoref{alg: b0 cactus} can be implemented to run in $O(n\log(n))$ time.
-Assume that we use a data structure, in which we can access a vertex in constant time and that all neighbors of a vertex are stored in a list in ascending order of their indices.
-Note that a cactus on $n$ vertices has only $\mathcal{O}(n)$ edges, hence such a data structure can be build up in $\mathcal{O}(n\log(n))$ time.
-Then the degrees of all vertices can be computed in $O(n)$ time.

-First the algorithm deletes one vertex with degree $2$ in every triangle (lines \ref{BeginWhile:barG}-\ref{EndWhile:barG}).
-This is done by going through all vertices and any time a vertex $v$ of degree $2$ is reached, it is checked whether its two neighbors $i$ and $j$ are adjacent.
-This can be done in $\mathcal{O}(\log(n))$ by applying logarithmic search on the list of the neighbors of $i$.
-If $i$ and $j$ are adjacent, then the vertex $v$ and the edges $\{v,i\}$, $\{v,j\}$ are deleted and the lists of neighbors of all $i$ and $j$ are updated.
-Also this can be performed in $\mathcal{O}(\log(n))$ time.
-So in total the algorithm needs $\mathcal{O}(n\log(n))$ time to delete one vertex with degree $2$ of every triangle.